Going to production

 Preflight checks

-upload definitions without explicit size limits, provider environment variables
+without explicit size limits, provider environment variables that are not

-that are not configured, and credentialed wildcard CORS.
+configured, and credentialed wildcard CORS.
+For GitHub-annotation output, run

 Confirm the CLI can inspect the route map:

-bun beignet routesIf your app exposes OpenAPI, make sure the OpenAPI route is generated from the
+bun beignet routesIf your app exposes OpenAPI, make sure the OpenAPI route imports the static

 Environment variables and secrets